manepal/Sqorm/src/Sqorm.Console/README.md

 System.Console.WriteLine("Postgres server...");
 TestPostgres();
 ```
 Call only the appropriate method depending on your database server commenting out the other in order to avoid db connection errors.
-If you setup both data servers previously, no change is needed.
+If you setup both data servers previously, no change is needed.<br/>
+Please also make sure that you modify the connection strings as per your database configuration.

 ## Output
-To the console application run the following commands from the project directory
+To start the console application run the following commands from project directory
 ```console
 Sqorm\src\Sqorm.Console> dotnet restore
 Sqorm\src\Sqorm.Console> dotnet build